boogerman919/cse15l-lab-reports/README.md

-# This is for my CSE15L lab class and my girlfriend
+# This is for my cse 15l lab class and my girlfriend